openrails/openrails/Source/Documentation/Manual/driving.rst

 The static consist becomes a standard train without a path - a pathless train.
 It runs in manual mode, and so it can be managed with all the thrills and frills available for manual mode.
-Signals can be cleared or alternatively requests for permission can be issued, switches can be moved, direction can be changed, cars can be coupled and uncoupled.
+Signals can be cleared in the dispatcher window or alternatively requests for permission can be issued, switches can be moved, direction can be changed, cars can be coupled and uncoupled.
 If the train goes out of control (e.g. because of SPAD), CTRL+M has to be pressed first